Motherhood penalty

 The motherhood penalty (also known as child penalties) refers to the economic disadvantages women face in the workplace as a result of becoming mothers.
 This sociological concept highlights how working mothers often experience wage reductions, diminished perceived competence, and fewer career advancement opportunities compared to their childless counterparts.
-Studies indicate that mothers face a per-child wage penalty that exacerbates the gender pay gap.
+Studies indicate that mothers face a per-child wage loss that exacerbates the gender pay gap.
 In addition to lower pay, mothers are often viewed as less committed and less dependable employees, leading to hiring biases, lower job evaluations, and reduced chances for promotion.
 These penalties are not limited to a single cause but are rooted in societal perceptions, workplace biases, and theories like the work-effort model, which posits that caregiving responsibilities reduce mothers' work productivity.
 The motherhood penalty is prevalent across various industrialized nations and has been documented across racial and economic lines, with women of color and those in low-wage jobs experiencing more severe consequences.
 Despite increased attention to this issue, the penalty has not shown significant signs of decline.